Skip to main content

 initCreate a bridge.yaml file in the current directory

-connectAdd or update a named provider in bridge.yaml
+connectAdd and verify a named provider in bridge.yaml

 removeRemove a named provider from bridge.yaml